8 Reasons Why You Shouldn’t Buy Engagement Rings From Chain Jewellery Stores

 All gold bands in jewellery use some form of alloy.
 An alloy is a combination of two or more metals.
 And when we talk about karats, they are a measure of gold to the other metal.
 24 karats is 100% gold, and everything below that is a fraction of that.

-When you work with a respected jeweller for a piece of jewellery that you will wear for a lifetime, they will often work with 14 or 18k gold, or platinum.
+When you work with a respected jeweller for a piece of jewellery that you will wear for a lifetime, they will often work with 14 or 18k gold or platinum.
 They do so because these metals are hard enough for everyday wear but also malleable enough for jewellers to be able to achieve a precise finish.
 14 or 18 karat gold, and platinum are also hypoallergenic.

-But cheaper jewellery stores and e-commerce sites where you design your own ring use cheaper metals as the other part of the gold.
+However, cheaper jewellery stores and e-commerce sites where you design your own ring use cheaper metals as the other part of the gold.
 To make things even more confusing, not all karat gold is the same.

-The make up of these metals can vary a lot.
+The make-up of these metals can vary a lot.

-Generally, when you see ‘cheaper’ priced jewellery - the brand uses metals like nickel rather than silver or palladium which isn’t hypo-allergenic.
-Using metals like nickel can cause skin irritation, and reduce the ring’s durability, and quality.
+Generally, when you see ‘cheaper’ priced jewellery - the brand uses metals like nickel rather than silver or palladium, which isn’t hypo-allergenic.
+Using metals like nickel can cause skin irritation and reduce the ring’s durability and quality.

 Hollowed Out Rings